The only Psy.D. program of its kind:

-Through our diverse faculty and curriculum, our students examine the important foundational school of psychotherapy including cognitive-behavioral, contemporary psychodynamic, systemic, and humanistic/existential models.
-As part of our School’s heritage, Adlerian psychology provides a guiding set of principles that underpin learning—training practitioners who truly understand and apply social justice, and the contextual and social determinants of mental health.
+Through our diverse faculty and curriculum, our students examine the important foundational schools of psychotherapy including cognitive-behavioral, contemporary psychodynamic, systemic, and humanistic/existential models.
+As part of our heritage, Adlerian psychology provides a guiding set of principles that underpin learning—training practitioners who truly understand and apply social justice, and the contextual and social determinants of mental health.

 Structured for completion in five years, students spend four years in coursework, practicum experiences, and dissertation, followed by a one-year full-time internship.
 Through an immersive learning experience and small, intimate classes, our students enjoy a collaborative professional environment and robust mentorships that contribute to their success—as evident in our students’ most recent 91% combined match rate for APA-accredited internships and APPIC (Association of Psychology Postdoctoral and Internship Centers) member internships.

-Our students gain practical training and valuable experience in practicums and internships with the School’s hundreds of community partners including clinics, hospitals, mental health centers, community organizations, and government agencies at all levels.
+Our students gain practical training and valuable experience in practicums and internships with the University’s hundreds of community partners including clinics, hospitals, mental health centers, community organizations, and government agencies at all levels.
 Our graduates often go on to work in similar settings, as well as in private practice and academia.

-Our Pre-Doctoral Internship Program through Adler Community Health Services (ACHS) offers APA-accredited internships exclusively for Adler School students.
+Our Pre-Doctoral Internship Program through Adler Community Health Services (ACHS) offers APA-accredited internships exclusively for Adler University students.
 At agency sites throughout the region, interns provide clinical psychological services to children, adolescents, adults, and families in underserved communities, in areas such as depression, anxiety, school adjustments, family conflict, grief and loss, partner distress, neuropsychology, and substance abuse.